JoakimEdin/Pommerman_A2C/README.md

 # Pommerman A2C
-Solution to the Pommerman enviroment (similar to bomberman) using the Advantage Actor Critic (A2C) algorithm without parallelization
+Solution to the Pommerman enviroment (similar design as bomberman on nintendo) using the Advantage Actor Critic (A2C) algorithm without parallelization